Create a Streaming pipeline

 = drop-down

 Your destination service.
-Choose from:
+Currently supported destinations are:

 - Snowflake